I'm a graphic designer who lives for the organization of chaos.

 I grew up in the Kansas City, Missouri suburbs.

-I am currently based in Florida.
+I am currently based in Washington, DC.

 I have been designing freelance since I was 17.
 My first freelance project was a brochure for a band and orchestra concert that a local bank was sponsoring.
 The Regional President of the bank had a history of buying ads in my school newspaper and my senior year, I was the advertising manager for the paper.
 He decided he wanted the bank's ads redone, so I created new designs for him.
 Evidently, he liked my work and contacted me a few months later to ask if he could hire me to do the brochure design.